 Gillian looked a good ten years younger than her actual age.
-Despite all the time that had passed, she still looked much the same.
-About the only noticeable difference between then and now was that her long blonde hair was now a shoulder length pageboy.
-She started to reminisce about the past and her mind suddenly filled with a whirlwind of images of all they had shared, the good times as well as the bad.
+Despite all the time which had passed, she still looked much the same.
+About the only noticeable difference between then and now was her long blonde hair was now a shoulder-length pageboy.
+As she reminisced about the past her mind suddenly filled with a whirlwind of images of all they had shared, the good times as well as the bad.
 It was like watching a movie, but the scenes were spliced together out of sequence.

 As you can see, I’ve set the reader up for the flashback by referencing about how the events of one particular day played back in the character’s mind.
 The reader is well prepared, and expects, the next chapter to be a flashback.

 And finally, I only used flashbacks in The Reunion.
-I only did so because of the long interval of time between two characters interactions.
-None of my other novels include flashbacks.
+I’ve not included them in any of my later Marina Martindale contemporary romances.
+They were only used in The Reunion because of the long interval between two characters’ interactions.

 Use flashbacks sparingly, and then only use them when they are absolutely necessary to enhance the plot line.